Ukraine president warns of 'ugly' Russian attack | The New Daily

 As Moscow and Ukraine continue to trade accusations of shelling around the Zaporizhzhia complex, the United Nations has called for a demilitarised zone around the plant and talks continued about a visit of its nuclear agency to the area.

-Zelenskiy in his speech also referred obliquely to a recent series of explosions in Crimea, the Black Sea peninsula Russia annexed from Ukraine in 2014.
+In his speech, Mr Zelensky also referred obliquely to a recent series of explosions in Crimea, the Black Sea peninsula Russia annexed from Ukraine in 2014.

 Ukraine has not claimed responsibility for the attacks, but analysts have said at least some have been made possible by new equipment used by its forces.

-“You can literally feel Crimea in the air this year, that the occupation there is only temporary and that Ukraine is coming back,” Zelenskiy said.
+“You can literally feel Crimea in the air this year, that the occupation there is only temporary and that Ukraine is coming back,” Mr Zelensky said.

 -Reuters